mcinteerj/rdbms-mdb-migration-workshop/guides/medium/data-migration/README.md

 100 records converted in 29 seconds at an average of 3 records/s
 ```

 You are done!
 Your data is now on your cluster with the right schema to go through the next step.

+## Next Step

+Once you have completed both aggregations, you're ready to head to the next step: [MongoDB Aggregations](../aggregations/).